Gregory Rusland

-Gregory Allan Rusland (born 9 November 1959) is a Surinamese politician.
+Gregory Allan Rusland (born 9 November 1959) is a Surinamese politician who has been the Vice President of Suriname since 16 July 2025.
 He served as Minister for Natural Resources between 2005 and 2010.
 In 2012 he became leader of the National Party of Suriname.
 Rusland has been a member of the National Assembly since 2015.

 Early life and career

 Rusland was born on 9 November 1959 in Paramaribo.
 He studied agricultural production at the Anton de Kom University of Suriname and received a bachelor's degree in 1982.
 He continued his studies in the same field at the University of Florida and obtained an MSc in 1984.
 Rusland obtained a further PhD at the same institute in 1987.
 He held several teaching positions at the Anton de Kom University of Suriname between 1987 and 2005.
 Between 1987 and 2000 Rusland also helped found several institutes at the university.
 He also went into business and amongst other ventures served as president-commissioner of a shrimp company.